AlgoMaster Logo

 Counting Sort

-This approach allows Counting Sort to achieve linear time complexity O(n + k), where k is the range of input values.
-It is especially efficient when the range of numbers is not significantly larger than the number of elements.
+Counting Sort runs in linear O(n + k) time, where n is the number of elements and k is the range of input values.
+It performs well when the range is not much larger than the number of elements, and it applies only to integer keys within a bounded range.

-In this chapter, you will learn how Counting Sort works step by step, how to implement it, and when it is the right choice over comparison-based sorting algorithms.
+This chapter covers how Counting Sort works, how to implement it, and when it outperforms comparison-based sorting algorithms.

 What Is Counting Sort?